-Transmission Raman Spectroscopy (TRS) is an ideal method for quantitative analysis of mixtures such as tablets, capsules, powders, liquids and suspensions
+Transmission Raman Spectroscopy (TRSTM) is an ideal method for quantitative analysis of mixtures such as tablets, capsules, powders, liquids and suspensions

 TRS, Conventional Raman and Near-Infrared

 Raman spectroscopy is highly chemically specific, but conventional Raman methods rely on data collected from backscattering, which limits analysis of samples such as tablets and capsules to their surfaces.
 The surface is often not representative of the bulk in a tablet or capsule – even without coatings or capsule shells in the way.

 Transmission Raman spectroscopy probes the whole content through <10mm of sample.
 The TRS method works by illuminating the sample on one side and collecting the transmitted light on the other.
 The resulting transmission Raman spectrum is highly representative of the entire sample mixture, enabling sensitive, accurate and fast quantitative measurement of the whole object in one quick measurement.

 Unlike other spectroscopic methods, such as Near-Infrared, TRS is typically insensitive to tablet coatings and capsule shells, so no sample preparation is required.
 TRS is also insensitive to typical variations in particle size, sample compaction and moisture.

 Transmission Raman is ideally suited to fast, quantitative analysis of pharmaceutical final dosage forms and mixtures.
 At GMP manufacturing facilities content uniformity (CU) testing is required prior to product release but HPLC, the industry’s “standard” technique, has significant drawbacks; HPLC methods are time-consuming, consumable costs are high and specially-trained operators are required to chemically prepare the materials.